wszwr003/MyNoteBook/MachineLearning.md

 The central problem in machine learning:to learn useful representations of the input data at hand—representations that get us closer to the expected output.
 #### 1.1.4 The 'deep' in deep learning
 * 深度学习不是指深度理解
-* what deep learning is, technically: a multistage way to learn data representa- tions.
+* what deep learning is, technically: a multistage way to learn data representations.
 #### 1.1.5 Understanding how deep learning works, in three figures
-### 2 Before we begin: the mathematical building blocks of neural networks
+## 2 Before we begin: the mathematical building blocks of neural networks
-#### 2.1 A first look at a neural network
+### 2.1 A first look at a neural network
 ```python
 # 1.The MNIST dataset comes preloaded in Keras, in the form of a set of four Numpy arrays.
 from keras.datasets import mnist